gravitational/teleport/rfd/0087-access-request-notification-routing.md

 From the plugin point of view, the recipients are additive:
 - they can come from the `role_to_recipient` map in the plugin configuration;
 - they can come from the `targets` on the access-request;
-- they can come from the requests additional recipients; and
+- they can come from the requests additional recipients;
 - they can come from annotations (backward compatibility for pagerduty plugin).

 ### Performance